mariateodorapopescu/algorithmsbasicproblems/README.md

 The task involves optimizing the execution time of a knapsack problem.
 You'll modify existing code to efficiently solve a problem related to choosing sushi plates based on weights and values.

 ### Implementation
-ChatGPT provides a prompt to optimize the given code.
 The resulting algorithm uses dynamic programming to find the maximum value while considering weights and values of sushi plates.

 ## 4. Semnale